ZoneMinder/zmNinja/README.md

 Desktop Platforms
 -----------------
-This is alpha now - I've not done any optimization yet.
-Just made the first builds.
-Grab the ZIP files, unzip, and execute zmNinja.
-That's all
+Treat this as Alpha.
+I'm using the awesome [Electron] (http://electron.atom.io) to auto-package my ionic apps to executables.

-It may/will contain bugs.
+It may contain bugs.

 These files are hosted on Google Drive - when you click on them, look for the "download" button at the top so you download the ZIP